VisualPracticeRank/CourseProject/README.md

 and select Add.

 ### Query
 After selecting the dataset and model that you want to use, you can specify a query in the textbox and select Search.
-You will get the top 10 documents with the highest score in your model, displayed in descending oder.
+You will get the top 10 documents with the highest score in your model, displayed in descending order.

 ### Step Through
 This functionality allows you to step through the queries.txt file you specified when uploading the dataset and observe the changes in the ndcg score and other various stats.